PiSugar/pisugar-doc/docs/product-wiki/whisplay/intro.md

 **PiSugar Whisplay HAT** is a multifunctional expansion board for Raspberry Pi Zero, integrating a display, microphones, speakers, and more to turn it into a portable interactive device.

-**PiSugar Whisplay HAT** addresses the core challenges Raspberry Pi Zero users face: while the Pi Zero offers incredible computing power in a tiny package, adding audio, display, and user interface components typically means a mess of wires, multiple HATs, and compromised portability.
+It directly addresses the core challenges Raspberry Pi Zero users face: while the Pi Zero offers incredible computing power in a tiny package, adding audio, display, and user interface components typically means a mess of wires, multiple HATs, and compromised portability.

 Whisplay HAT elegantly solves this problem by integrating all essential multimedia interfaces into a single, perfectly-sized expansion board, preserving the Pi Zero's compact form factor while dramatically expanding its capabilities.